 Slipping, tripping, and falling are the biggest causes of accidents in all workplaces.

 Accidents due to slipping and tripping can happen for a number of reasons.
 There are almost always several triggers whose combination creates danger.
 Some factors include wet, slippery, or uneven floors, obstacles caused by construction, change of levels, installation of cables, ramps, poor lighting, and so on.

 Therefore, training on this topic is necessary for everyone entering the site.
-It is especially convenient if this is done as a part of your on-site health and safety training.
+It is especially convenient if this is done as a part of your on-site health and workplace safety training.

 This Slips, Trips, and Falls is a site safety training course that incorporates all vital information on these kinds of accidents and how to prevent them.
 Use their demo period, and educate yourself and your team.

-Alison offers a huge list of training courses, most of which are paid.
+Alison offers a huge list of site safety training courses, most of which are paid.
 This one, however, you can take for free.

 A safe and thorough plan leads to action.
 All those who are part of the construction industry would agree with this, because in this area it is all about action, and there is no action without a thorough plan.

 The safety measures of each construction site and the safety of each worker must come first for each contractor.
 So, it is necessary to plan measures of personal and collective protection at work.

 This course helps construction firms determine the site safety training needs and apply practices and techniques to protect and keep everyone related to the construction site safe.

 As supervisors and managers of the site are first in line when talking about putting safety measures at work, don’t miss out on this opportunity and incorporate this course as part of your site safety manager training.